 - In front of any information that you found in research, highlight the text, “Not mine!”
 At the end, paste in the source URL.
 Or highlight, “End of not mine.”
 Any similar notation will work.

 Choose the method that works best for you.
 Your research is for your eyes only, so you can adopt any system that helps you organize your thoughts.

-Things to keep in mind when researching:
+Here are a few things to keep in mind when you’re researching:

 Always look for primary sources, not secondary.